 Design and Build

-Breville Barista Express Impress isn’t the most compact espresso machine I’ve seen.
-Its dimensions are 12.9 x 14.9 x 16.1 in, so you may struggle to fit in under the overhead cabinets.
+Its dimensions are 12.9 x 14.9 x 16.1 in, and it may struggle to fit under the overhead cabinets.
 I recommend measuring your space before purchasing this machine.
-The good news is you won’t need extra space for a coffee grinder, as this is a hybrid machine.
+The good news is you won’t need extra space, as the grinder and steam wand are built in.

 Luckily, the tamping handle is metal, which is great is this part of the espresso machine has a high-frequency touchpoint.